-- (a) examine the current and the future traffic flows of freight, including traffic flows of freight transported by road; - identify the existing multimodal freight terminals of the trans-European transport network on their territory, and assess the need for new multimodal freight terminals or additional transhipment capacity in existing terminals; - (c) analyse how to ensure adequate distribution of multimodal freight terminals with adequate transhipment capacity in order to meet the needs identified in point (b).
+- 3. Within three years after the entry into force of this Regulation, Member States shall conduct a market and prospective analysis4 on multimodal freight terminals on their territory.
+This analysis shall at least: - (a) examine the current and the future traffic flows of freight, including traffic flows of freight transported by road; - (b) identify the existing multimodal freight terminals of the trans-European transport network on their territory, and assess the need for new multimodal freight terminals or additional transhipment capacity in existing terminals; - (c) analyse how to ensure adequate distribution of multimodal freight terminals with adequate transhipment capacity in order to meet the needs identified in point (b).
 This shall take into account the terminals located in border areas of neighbouring Member States.